-GCSE English Grade 6 Further details: Speak to: Mrs Gray or Mr McGibbon bgray@chipping-norton.oxon.sch.uk SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: COURSE STRUCTURE This is a linear course with all assessment taking place at the end of two years of study.
+SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: COURSE STRUCTURE This is a linear course with all assessment taking place at the end of two years of study.
 Pupils will do all assessments at the end of the two year course.
 UNITS OF STUDY:

-- Education Exploring the role of education in society, inequalities within education, and social policies to amend these with in-depth review of sociological methods in context. - Research methods - The Family Examining the formation of the family and the relation to the social structure, the nature of childhood and changes in the family. - · Global Development Exploring global development and whether it is possible to achieve.
+- Education Exploring the role of education in society, inequalities within education, and social policies to amend these with in-depth review of sociological methods in context. - Research methods. - The Family Examining the formation of the family and the relation to the social structure, the nature of childhood and changes in the family. - Global Development Exploring global development and whether it is possible to achieve.
 We examine the role of the West, and the processes of economic, political, and cultural globalisation. - Crime and Deviance Examining crime and deviance from its historical origins to modern and postmodern ideologies.
-The theories of crime and deviance, globalisation, crime control, state crime, mass media and crime, the role of the Criminal Justice System. - Sociological theory Exploring structural, interpretivist and postmodern approaches to understanding society as well as debating key questions in sociology such as value freedom, sociology as a science and the relationship between sociology and social policy.
-ASSESSMENT PAPER 1:
+The theories of crime and deviance, globalisation, crime control, state crime, mass media and crime, the role of the Criminal Justice System. - Sociological theory Exploring structural, interpretivist and postmodern approaches to understanding society as well as debating key questions in sociology such as value freedom, sociology Sociology is a vibrant and exciting subject that will require you to think differently about the society in which we live.
+In this course we will look at social patterns and problems, challenge orthodox views, and examine the interesting and complex workings of society.
+You will learn the fundamentals of Sociology and develop skills valued by higher education and employers, including critical analysis, independent thinking and research Instead of thinking 'What has happened?' think 'Why did that happen and what can be done to solve it?'
+ENTRY REQUIREMENTS: